 The Dominican Republic is home to the fourth-largest African diaspora in the world outside of Africa.
 So if you travel to the Dominican Republic, it’s very easy to see with your eyes just how much we were influenced by African heritage and ancestry.

-- Dominican Food: Is rich in African, Iberian, and indigenous influences.
+- Dominican Food: This is rich in African, Iberian, and indigenous influences.

 - Spirituality: Tainos and Africans were cruelly forced to convert to Catholicism or face death.
 So as a way to preserve our West African spirituality, we intertwined it into Catholicism.
 For example, La Regla de Ocha, Santeria, Los Congos, and Fiesta de Palo.